wsaihopfsg/vos-scripting-how-to/soln/RefCirSizeRect/RefCirSizeRect.rst

 * Line 4 (high-lighted): Read from ``CommandString`` from character 0 for 1 chracter and output to ``CommandCharacter``
 * Line 6 (high-lighted):  Read from ``CommandString`` from character 1 for 1 chracter and output to ``ProgramNumber``
 * Line 7: Check if ``ProgramNumber``>0, if so pass the value to ``cirD`` in Line 8
+  * In this version, only single digit diameter is used
 * Line 10: Check if ``CommandCharacter`` = ``T``, if perform software ``trigger()`` in Line 11

 Post Image Process